 Call Our Cruise Ship Injury and Illness Lawyers for a Free Case Consultation

 The coronavirus pandemic is a serious issue.
 The CDC has suspended cruise ship travel after March 14, 2020, to ensure safety and prevent transmission.
 Still, many issues have already occurred that could constitute negligence on the part of various cruise lines.
 For help understanding whether you can sue for getting the coronavirus on a cruise ship and what the damages in your case might be worth, call us.
-Rivkind Margulies & Rivkind’s cruise ship injury and illness lawyers might be able to help with your case.
-Contact us at (305) 204-5369 to schedule a free case consultation.
+Rivkind Margulies & Rivkind’s cruise ship injury, illness, and military medical malpractice lawyers might be able to help with your case.
+Contact us at (866) 386-1762 to schedule a free case consultation.